|

 Option 2, London to Belfast via Cairnryan

-London to Belfast for £52, any day, any date, even bought on the day.
-This route takes about the same time as option 1 and is now the same price.
+London to Belfast for £55, any day, any date, even bought on the day.
+This route takes about the same time as option 1 and is a similar price.
 Leave London on a morning train to Glasgow & change trains for Ayr then the Stena Line transfer bus to Cairnryan for the ferry to Belfast.
-Sadly, from November 2011 Stena Line switched from using traditional rail-connected Stranraer to using non-integrated Cairnryan, and this route now involves a one-hour bus journey from Ayr to Cairnryan port rather than a direct train-ferry transfer at Stranraer, although overall journey time is reduced slightly.
+This route now involves a one-hour bus journey from Ayr to Stena Line's new port at Cairnryan rather than a direct train-ferry transfer at Stranraer, although overall journey time is slightly reduced.
 One ticket covers the whole journey, from any station in Britain to Belfast or any station in Northern Ireland.
-Schedules, fares, how to buy tickets What's the journey like?
+Schedules, fares, how to buy tickets.

 -

-London, Birmingham or Manchester to Belfast overnight in comfort: Leave central London after 5pm, Birmingham or Manchester after 6pm by train to Liverpool, sleep in a comfortable private cabin with shower & toilet on the luxurious Stena Line ferry and arrive in Belfast in time for breakfast!
-Stena Line have now launched combined train & ferry SailRail tickets from any rail station in Britain to Belfast via their Liverpool-Belfast ferry route.
+Leave central London after 5pm, Birmingham or Manchester after 6pm by train to Liverpool, sleep in a comfortable private cabin with shower & toilet on the comfortable Stena Line ferry from Birkenhead and arrive in Belfast in time for breakfast!
 This makes eco-friendly business trips or weekends away feasible without the pain of the plane.
-More details here...
+Schedules, fares & how to buy tickets...

-Train & ferry route map See detailed map
+Train & ferry route map Click for detailed map

 Sponsored links...